2022 Fukushima earthquake: Impact

+Across the affected region, 217 buildings were completely destroyed, 4,556 others were severely damaged and 52,162 others suffered minor damage, with the vast majority of them in Miyagi and Fukushima Prefectures, with damage also occurring in five other prefectures.

 In Kunimi, a building collapsed, causing its roof to slide off and scatter roof tiles onto an adjacent empty lot.
 A vehicle was trapped underneath the fallen roof.
 A shrine in Minamisōma sustained significant damage and partially collapsed.
 Shelves in offices toppled over.
 The exterior walls of some homes partially collapsed.
 Broken windows were also reported.
 In Yabuki, the exterior walls and doors of a hotel were damaged.

 A horse racing facility in Fukushima City suffered water leakage and damage to the walls.
 The Japan Racing Association stated that horse racing events in Fukushima City had to be cancelled as inspections were ongoing.
 The facility also suffered damage during the earthquake on February 13, 2021.
 The Inari Shrine in the city was also affected; three stone lanterns restored following last year's earthquake were destroyed.
 Shattered glass and broken bricks were reported in the city center.
 Minor damage including cracked tiles and floods occurred at Fukushima Station.

 Part of a stone wall of the Aoba Castle in Sendai's Aoba Ward collapsed.
 The large statue of Date Masamune at the same site was also damaged, with the statue being tilted to one side as a result.
 The White Cube, a concert hall and sports center in Shiroishi suffered a partial collapse of its ceiling.
 Shattered glass and ceiling debris was scattered across the seats in the hall.
 The water supply system in the hall was also damaged.

 In Ichikawa, Chiba, a house caught fire immediately after power was restored.
 It took approximately four hours for the 14 fire trucks involved to extinguish the flames.

 In an agricultural area in Yamagata City, Yamagata, a large drainage pipe was damaged and flooded, causing a section of road above it to collapse.
 A large sinkhole formed in place of the road, flooded with water.
 Nearby commercial and agricultural facilities had slight damage.
 At least 47 homes temporarily lost access to water.
 In Higashine, a shrine collapsed.

 The Ministry of Land, Infrastructure, Transport and Tourism reported that there were 25 cases of people trapped in elevators in the Greater Tokyo Area.
 There were three reports of people trapped in elevators across Fukushima.
 Another nine instances of people trapped in elevators was reported in Chiba, Kanagawa, Ibaraki and Saitama prefectures.